yuhaowang2018/Machine_learning_approach_to_Iron_based_soft_magnetic_nanocrystalline_materials_design/README.md

 ### Second iteration optimization

-The python notebook "Second iteration of optimization.ipynb" describes the procedure we used for our second iteration of optimization after the experimental validation of the first iteration.
+The python notebook `Second iteration of optimization.ipynb` describes the procedure we used for our second iteration of optimization after the experimental validation of the first iteration.
 In this iteration, we narrowed our focus to maximize magnetic saturation and minimize coercivity.
 In addition, the composition space is constrained to be in the FINEMET range.

 The optimization steps include: